andreobrandao/Bash_preprocessing_mhtFoam/README.md

 **How to run**

-Firtly, be sure that you have the mhtFoam solver set in your openfoam, you can find the solver in the link:
+Firstly, be sure that you have the mhtFoam solver set in your openfoam, you can find the solver in the link:

 https://github.com/rafaelgabler/fhdFoam